During the physical exam, your doctor may check for:

 - Other orthopedic problems, such as mild scoliosis or hip dysplasia

 Your doctor may also recommend the following tests, which can help provide information about the extent of your nerve damage and what may be causing it.

 - Nerve conduction studies.
 These tests measure the strength and speed of electrical signals transmitted through your nerves.
-Electrodes are placed on your skin and deliver small electric shocks that stimulate the nerve.
+Electrodes on the skin deliver small electric shocks to stimulate the nerve.
 Delayed or weak responses may indicate a nerve disorder such as Charcot-Marie-Tooth disease.

 - Electromyography (EMG).
-A thin needle electrode is inserted through your skin into the muscle to be tested.
+A thin needle electrode is inserted through your skin into the muscle.
 Electrical activity is measured as you relax and as you gently tighten the muscle.
 Your doctor may be able to determine the distribution of the disease by testing different muscles.

 - Nerve biopsy.
-A small piece of peripheral nerve is taken from the calf of your leg through an incision in your skin.
+A small piece of peripheral nerve is taken from your calf through an incision in your skin.
 Laboratory analysis of the nerve distinguishes Charcot-Marie-Tooth disease from other nerve disorders.